Azure/Industrial-IoT/README.md

                     //          "ApplicationUri": "urn:myopcserver",
                     //          "DisplayName": "CurrentTime",
                     //      }
-                    // The 'Flat' property could only be used in the 'MonitoredItem' and
+                    // The 'Flat' property can only be used in the 'MonitoredItem' and
                     // 'Value' objects of the 'Defaults' object and will be used
                     // for all JSON messages sent by publisher.
                     "Flat": true,